I know I’ve been a quite the Easter kick lately. But let’s be honest, it’s totally my color scheme.

 Make this craft even quicker by cutting multiple pieces of paper at a time to create multiple pairs at once.

-Being very careful to not crush the macaron, gently place a lollipop stick or thin taper candle through the bottom of the cookie.
+2 — Gently place a lollipop stick or thin taper candle through the bottom of the cookie.
+Be very careful to not crush the macaron.

-Lastly, you can brush a quick touch of pink for the bunny ears onto the cut out card stock with watercolor and a paint brush.
+4 — Lastly, brush a quick touch of pink for the bunny ears onto the cutout card stock with watercolor and a paint brush.

 Or leave them white as is by sticking the ears in the top crease of the cookie making sure they touch icing to keep them in place.